awesome-reactivesearch/knn-search-ui/backend/index/README.md

 - **authorize user**: Use the pre-built stage `authorization` to authorize the user
 - **fetch embeddings**: Use the pre-built stage `openAIEmbeddingsIndex` to fetch the embeddings for the passed body.
 Here the fields that are vectorized are passed in the `inputKeys` value.
 This array can contain any valid field name that will be vectorized by reading from the body.
 The fields passed in this should be of type `string`.
 - **index data**: This stage uses the pre-built stage `elasticsearchQuery` to index the data into ElasticSearch by making a `/_doc` call.

+## Helper Script

+After the indexing pipeline is setup, it might be a chore to index the data into the index.
+Keeping this in mind, we have provided an utility script that can be used to index the data by just running it once.
+[Read more about it here](./util/README.md)